Tips and tricks how to use Wokabulary most efficiently

 Import CSV lists with words

 Wokabulary makes it easy to import word lists you downloaded from the Internet.
 Just click the Import button in the toolbar and select a CSV file.
-Wokabulary will open and show you a preview of how the words will be imported.
+Wokabulary show first you a preview of how the words will be imported.
 Make sure the languages are assigned correctly to the columns.

 To get you started, we have begun building up a database of cross-language basic word lists!
 The CSV word lists contain the most basic and useful words to get around – all together, 203 words and phrases.